surgiie/vault-cli/README.md

 By default vault items will be grouped/categorized in the `default` namespace.
 In the local driver, namespaces are simply directories/folders that vault items will go into while in the `sqlite` driver, it's a column for the item database record.
 Namespaces are a good way to categorize and filter items based on their use cases.
 To specify a custom namespace for an item, simply pass the `--namespace` flag:

 `vault get:item --name=some-item --namespace=other`

+## Retrieve Items From Vault

+To output the content of an item, you may do so with the `get:item` command:

+`vault get:item --name=some_name`

+This will output the decrypted content out.

+### Retrieve the full json output

+By default, only the `content` field is printed to the terminal, if you want the entire vault item json to be printed out, run the command with the `--json` flag:

+`vault get:item --name=some_name --json`

+### Copy to item content clipboard

+To copy a vault item to clipboard use the `--copy` flag:

+`vault get:item --name=some_name --copy`

+To copy the full json payload, combine with the `--json` flag:

+`vault get:item --name=some_name --copy --json`

+Copy a specific key from the json, simply pass a value to the `--copy` option

+`vault get:item --name=some_name --copy=some-key`

+**Note**: On wsl2/ubuntu for windows, `copy.exe` will be utilized for this, but on linux, `xclip` will be used and assumed to be  installed to copy vault content to clipboard.

 ## Edit Items In Vault:
 To update a vault item, use the `edit:item` command.
 This command works pretty much like the `new:item` except we are merging data into the existing item: